-Although the primary objective of corporate reporting, which is to meet the needs of information users, remains unchanged, there has been an increasing focus on its ultimate objective to contribute to establishment of corporate governance as well as stewardship behavior by investors through information disclosure and dialogue process based on it, which eventually leads to sustainable enhancement of corporate value.
-In order to improve the quality of corporate disclosure and use it as the foundation of sustainable value creation cycles, it is necessary to examine from a bird's-eye view not only what to disclose but also what corporate disclosure should be, such as a system of disclosure media (documents), standards for preparing information and relationship with corporate governance in a cross-sectoral manner.
-Moreover, some attention is also on the roles to be played by CPAs who are in a position to support such disclosure and governance as third parties.
-As such, the Special Committee on Reviewing Corporate Disclosure and Corporate Governance has decided to identify key issues with respect to quality and reliable corporate disclosure and summarize the basic considerations on such issues as the "Summary of topics" from the viewpoint of CPAs and external auditors with reference to views of the committee members, who have participated in the committee as experts from the standpoints of independent corporate directors and investors.
+Although the primary objective of corporate reporting, which is to meet the needs of information users, remains unchanged, there has been an increasing focus on its ultimate objective to contribute to establishment of corporate governance as well as stewardship behavior by investors through information disclosure and dialogue process based on it, which eventually leads to sustainable value creation by companies.
+Improving the quality of corporate disclosure and using it as the foundation of sustainable value creation cycles require a high-level, cross-sectional review not only on what to disclose but also on the way corporate disclosure ought to be, such as a system of disclosure media (documents), standards for preparing information and relationship between corporate reporting and corporate governance.
+Moreover, public attention is also on the roles of professional accountants who are in a position to ensure such disclosure and governance as third parties.
+As such, the Special Committee on Corporate Disclosure and Governance has decided to identify key issues with respect to quality of and trust in corporate disclosure and summarize the basic considerations on such issues as the "Summary of topics" from the viewpoint of professional accountants and external auditors with reference to views of the committee members, who have participated in the committee as experts from the standpoints of independent corporate directors and investors.